lumina-30/stop-authority-reference/README.md

 # Stop Authority (Reference)

+This material:
+- is not a recommendation.
+- does not provide safe-harbor or liability protection.
+- does not guarantee safety, legality, or ethical adequacy.
+- does not delegate refusal authority to AI systems.

 Stop Authority refers to the structural capacity of human institutions to retain a final, effective refusal power before irreversible autonomous execution.